-AS Level A2 Level In the AS units, you will study: At A2 Level: AS 1: Experimental Portfolio A2 1: Personal and Critical Investigation (including a Students develop, explore and record ideas.
-1000-3000 word written investigation) AS 2: Personal Response A2 2: Thematic Outcome Students present a personal outcome in response to the Students present an outcome in response to the theme theme.
+Course Content AS Level A2 Level In the AS units, you will study: At A2 Level: AS 1: Experimental Portfolio A2 1: Personal and Critical Investigation (including a Students develop, explore and record ideas.
+1000-3000 word written investigation) AS 2: Personal Response Students present a personal outcome in response to the theme.
+A2 2: Thematic Outcome Students present an outcome in response to the theme.

+Assessment (Including Coursework)

+Students may follow a broad pathway through Art, Craft and Design - Combined Studies, or choose from one of three specialisms:

+- Photography and Lens-Based Media;

+- Three-Dimensional Design; or

+- Textiles.

-Accesses on the studies Courses work) Assessment (Including Coursework) Students may follow a broad pathway through Art, Craft and Design - Combined Studies, or choose from one of three specialisms: Photography and Lens-Based Media; Three-Dimensional Design; or • Textiles.
-The course has four units: two at AS Level and two at A2: AS Level A2 Level AS 1: Experimental Portfolio A2 1: Personal and Critical Investigation Students develop, explore and record ideas. • Written and practical work inform each other and are Teachers assess students' work, and CCEA moderate integrated, but are marked separately. the marks.
-Teachers assess the practical investigation, and CCEA moderate the marks. deighting:40% of A2 (24% of A Level) 50% of AS 20% of A Level Written investigation 1000-3000 words - externally assessed.
-S 2: Personal Response 20% of A2 (12% of A Level) Students present a personal outcome in response to the theme.
+The course has four units: two at AS Level and two at A2:

+AS Level A2 Level AS 1: Experimental Portfolio A2 1: Personal and Critical Investigation Students develop, explore and record ideas.
+Written and practical work inform each other and are Teachers assess students' work, and CCEA moderate integrated, but are marked separately. the marks.
+Teachers assess the practical investigation, and CCEA moderate the marks.
+Weighting: 40% of A2 (24% of A Level) 50% of AS 20% of A Level Written investigation 1000-3000 words - externally AC 2.
+Devected Because assessed.
+AS 2: Personal Response 20% of A2 (12% of A Level) Students present a personal outcome in response to the theme.
 Students bring this to completion during a 10 Weighting: hour controlled test.
-60% of A2 (36% of A Level) Teachers assess the controlled task, and CCEA moderate their marks.
-A2 2: Thematic Outcome Weighting: Students present an outcome in response to the theme.
-50% of AS Students bring this to completion during a 15 hour 20% of A Level controlled test.
-Teachers assess students' work, and CCEA moderate the marks.
+60% of A2 (36% of A Level) Teachers assess the controlled task, and CCEA A2 2: moderate their marks.
+Thematic Outcome Weighting: 50% of AS Students present an outcome in response to the theme.
+20% of A Level Students bring this to completion during a 15 hour controlled test.
+20% Of A Level Teachers assess students' work, and CCEA moderate the marks.
 Weighting: 40% of A2 (24% of A Level)